amnantolin/Address-Book-Bash-Script/README.md

 > 6. Show Logs - show success and error logs

 ### HOW TO RUN
-> Make sure that you are the **ROOT** because something might arise in writing and executing permissions.
+> Make sure that you are the **ROOT** because something might arise in write and execute permissions.
 Then run the **main.bash** script from the terminal.
 Other information about how to use the software is further explained in the **User's Manual** in Others folder.